Local moving companies in El Paso

 - Moving permits: Illinois does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

-- Moving insurance: Every state has their own requirements when it comes to insurance.
+- Moving insurance: Insurance rules aren’t the same everywhere.
+They change depending on the state.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.
-For more extensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.
+For more extensive protection matching your items’ full value, consult your moving company for alternative options or consider a third-party insurance provider.

 Things to do in Illinois